ikenna-okeke/Aldi.project/README.md

 - To add test data run cds add data and then a csv file with the the test data structure will be added form your schema cds definition
 - I am using twilo agent to send an email so for this do - npm add @sendgrid/mail

+# TESTING CAP BACKEND APPLICATION

+- since this is a typescript application, to test application locally, run on the terminal : npm run start:local, as con tained in the package.json file
+- now head over to the test folder or a rest client (PostMan) and conduct test on local host 3001

 # WORKING LOCALLY

 - while working locally, the database type is sqlite and the authentication switched to dummy to require no authentication